Fort Lauderdale station (Brightline)

 Fort Lauderdale station is an inter-city rail station located in Fort Lauderdale, Florida.
-It is served by Brightline, which connects Miami, Aventura, Boca Raton, West Palm Beach, and eventually Orlando International Airport.
+It is served by Brightline's line between Miami and Orlando.
 The station is located in downtown Fort Lauderdale, on NW 2nd Avenue between Broward Boulevard and NW 4th Street, adjacent to the Broward County Transit's Central Terminal.
 The station is also served by Sun Trolley.

 History

 Construction for the station began October 2014 with the demolition of existing structures on the site.
 The complex consists of an elevated concourse above an 800 ft, 35 ft island platform for the trains.
 The station is a modern style structure with illuminated V-shaped columns supporting the upper concourse, echoing the designs of the Miami and West Palm Beach stations on the line.
 It was planned and designed by Skidmore, Owings & Merrill in association with Zyscovich Architects, and was completed in January 2018.